JacobLinCool/NTNU-Course/README.md

 In addition to the metadata, the full information includes other information such as grading policy, course description, etc.

-To query the full information of a course, you can pass the metadata of the course or at least satisfy the following parameters:
+To query the full information of a course, you should pass the metadata of the course as the first argument.

--   code: the course code
--   group: the course group
--   department: the department that provides the course
--   form_s: actually I don't know what this is
--   classes: actually I don't know what this is
--   dept_group: actually I don't know what this is

 ```javascript
 const info = await query.info(meta[0]);